sfu/node-cas-sfu/README.md

 You can override any of these by providing your own values in the options object you pass to new CAS() or CAS#getMiddleware()

+Once a user has logged in, you will have an object containing information about the user (essentially, a JSON representation of the XML document returned by CAS).
+This object will be in either `req.authenticatedUser` or `req.session.authenticatedUser` (where `authenticatedUser` is whatever name you provided to the `userObject` option when you initialized the CAS client; `authenticatedUser` is the default).
+For example, if you initialized CAS with `allow: '!list-1,list-2'` and log in as user kipling, who is a member of "list-2", the `authenticatedUser` object will be:

+    {
+        user: 'kipling',
+        authtype: 'sfu',
+        maillist: 'list-2',
+        logindate: Thu, 19 Apr 2012 01:06:59 GMT    // a date object
+    }

 ## Usage in Connect/Express
 node-cas-sfu exposes a getMiddleware function to provide Express middleware: